 Figure 3.
-ROC curve of HOMA-IR and fasting serum insulin in prediction of adverse pregnancy outcomes
+ROC curve of HOMA-IR and fasting serum insulin in the prediction of adverse pregnancy outcomes

 In the ROC curve analysis for HOMA-IR and fasting serum insulin, the area under the curve (AUC) was determined to be 0.628 and 0.626, respectively.
 The p-values associated with these analyses were 0.015 and 0.017, indicating statistical significance.
 The determined cut-off values for categorization were >2.14 for HOMA-IR and >9.59 for fasting serum insulin.
 Sensitivity and specificity for each variable were also computed, with HOMA-IR demonstrating a sensitivity of 54% and specificity of 74% and fasting serum insulin exhibiting a sensitivity of 59% and specificity of 66%.
 These findings provide valuable insights into the diagnostic performance of these variables.